Newbridge College start slow before blitzing CBC Monkstown

 Then, Kiely swept into space to find David O’Sullivan with a well-timed delivery for the third try.

-And that was it really, although Kiely, number eight Lawlor and replacement Conor Halpenny brought the ty-tally up to six.
+And that was it really, although Kiely, number eight Lawlor and replacement Conor Halpenny brought the try-tally up to six.

-The draw for the quarter-final took place at the final whistle, Newbridge drawing Kilkenny, Castleknock drawing Belvedere, St Gerards; drawing Clongowes Wood and Gonzaga drawing the champions St Michael’s the week after next.

 Newbridge College: S Cahill; J Gaire, M Kiely (capt), S Fata, D Conroy; S Prendergast, C King; P Leavy, F O’Malley, B Watson, P O’Flaherty, D Mangan, M Dennis, C McGroary, D Lawlor.
 Replacements: G McNelis for Flannery, Z Ahmed for Eives, D O’Sullivan for Cronin all 38 mins; L Dunleavy for Dennis, J Shanahan for Cahill both 57 mins; H Masterson for O’Flaherty, C Halpenny for King both 65 mins.